Qustodio Review: Is It the Best Parental Control App in 2024?

 The daily time limit set for the given day is displayed in the kid’s app, so your kid will always know how much screen time they have left.
 It also shows how much time your kid has spent on each app they’ve used.

-The Daily Time Limits feature is extremely intuitive and works really well — I tested it with my Android device (it usually only took me 5 seconds to set time limits), and it blocked access to my phone in less than 3 seconds once the time limit was up.
+The Daily time limits feature is extremely intuitive and works really well — I tested it with my Android device (it usually only took me 5 seconds to set time limits), and it blocked access to my phone in less than 3 seconds once the time limit was up.
 I also found the Allow and Block buttons on the parent’s app very convenient — pressing Allow automatically lifts all restrictions for the select day(s), and clicking Block means your kid won’t get any screen time that day.

 In addition, Qustodio lets you choose what happens when the screen time is up: